All Products

 Low

 The API risk detection model detects that the API is used by internal applications and can be accessed over the Internet, and no access restrictions are implemented.
-Internal applications are exposed to the Internet and may be maliciously exploited or attacked by attackers.
+Internal applications that are exposed to the Internet may be maliciously exploited or attacked by attackers.

 We recommend that you configure access control policies.
 For example, you can configure an IP address whitelist to limit access sources.